Foxwoods Resort Casino

-Foxwoods Resort Casino is a hotel and casino complex owned and operated by the Mashantucket Pequot Tribal Nation on their reservation located in Ledyard, Connecticut.
+Foxwoods Resort Casino is an integrated resort owned and operated by the Mashantucket Pequot Tribal Nation on their reservation located in Ledyard, Connecticut.
 Including six casinos, the resort covers an area of 9,000,000 sqft.
 The casinos have more than 250 gaming tables for blackjack, craps, roulette, and poker, and have more than 5,500 slot machines.
 The casinos also have several restaurants, among them a Hard Rock Cafe.
 It has been developed since changes in state and federal laws in the late 20th century enabled Native American gaming on the sovereign reservations of federally recognized tribes.

 Foxwoods has two hotel towers, with a total of 2,228 hotel rooms; and an arcade for children and teens.
-The original tower, the Grand Pequot Tower, opened in 1997, while the second opened in 2008 as the MGM Grand.
+The original tower, Great Cedar was opened in 1992, The second tower called the Grand Pequot Tower, opened in 1997, while the third opened in 2008 as the MGM Grand.
 It was re-branded the Fox Tower in 2013.
 In 2015, a retail complex, known as Tanger Outlet Mall, opened between the two hotel towers with 85 stores featuring luxury goods.